CSULB-CECS-Senior-Design/Main-SBC/Documentation/Rpi5-M.2_Edge_TPU_Installation.md

 1. Make sure the host system where you'll connect the module is shut down.
 2. Carefully connect the M.2 module to the corresponding module slot on the host, according to your host system recommendations.
 We recommend the [PineBerry AI Hat (E-Key) for the Raspberry Pi 5](https://pineberrypi.com/products/hat-ai-for-raspberry-pi-5).
-3. Updating your Pi:
-    The boards we currently ship to customers support HAT+ power management for PCIe devices.
-If the power LED on your Pineberry Pi board does not light up when you connect it for the first time you need to update your firmware.
-Execute following commands in your Raspberry Pi OS terminal:
-    ```bash
-    sudo apt-get update && sudo apt-get upgrade
-    ```
-4. Enabling the PCIe interface:
-    Edit the available boot config file
-    ```bash
-    sudo nano /boot/firmware/config.txt
-    ```
-    Within the config file add the following lines to the bottom of the file:
-    ```bash
-    # Enable the PCIe external connector
-    dtparam=pciex1
-    # Force Gen 3.0 speeds
-    dtparam=pciex1_gen=3
-    ```
-    Save it, and reboot

 ## 2: Install the PCIe driver and Edge TPU runtime